abhinav-gg/DeveloperPython/README.md

 # DeveloperPython
-Collection of code and challenges for Thursday developer coding club
+Collection of code and challenges for Thursday Python Developer coding club.

-## ToDo:
-- Add folders for each week we have (I think we do week Bs)
-- Add the code and challenges from last weeek for completion
+### How to Use:
+Each new week is stored in its own branch on this repo to make it easy to manage and plan.
+Challenges are made on a rota to reduce workload.

+### Contributors:
+>Sahil<br>Oliver<br>Abhinav

 ## Idea Log:
 - Week 2: Sahil -> Memory Game
 - Week 3: Team2 -> Brainstorm